AiimiLtd/de-ai-onboarding/01 Orientation/structure.md

   * AI-900 - Azure AI Fundamentals

 * Fun fact / non technical skill you want to talk about
-  * I'm goint to start to learn Taekwondo!
+  * I'm going to start to learn Taekwondo!

 ## Data Consultant(s)